Kallena Kucers B.Ed., B.S.W., M.S.W., M.A.A.S.W. (Acc.).

 2002-present Ongoing intensive psychotherapy following a diagnosis of dissociative identity disorder, ongoing reading, research

-and education in trauma, dissociation, infant development and related subjects.
+and education in trauma, dissociation, psychodynamics, attachment and infant development and related subjects.

 2002-2003 Tutor, Department of Social Work, The University of Melbourne.